No-Fail Fermented Garlic (with Sauerkraut Juice)

 Notes

-Easiest method to peel garlic:
+Easiest way to peel garlic without damaging

 1. Separate the garlic cloves from the bulbs.
 Then place them in a bowl filled with water and let them soak for 20-30 minutes.